kkdey/Robocov/README.md

 Observe that Robocov correlation and partial correlation estimators are visually more interpretable and less cluttered than the standard estimator.
 We also show in our manuscript that our method has better false positivity rate than standard approach and CorShrink.

+Check vignette file [vignettes/robocov_vignette.pdf] for detailed illustration of the demo above along with visualization details.
-Please check the R examples for further illustrations on other additional covariance, correlation and inverse correlation functions using slack variables, quadratic data fidelity etc.
+Check R examples for additional functions relating to covariance, correlation and inverse correlation functions using slack variables, quadratic data fidelity etc.